finbourne/lusid-sdk-csharp-preview/sdk/docs/EntitiesApi.md

 > ResourceListOfChange GetPortfolioChanges (string scope, string effectiveAt, DateTimeOffset? asAt = null)

-Get the next change to each portfolio in a scope.
+[BETA] Get the next change to each portfolio in a scope.

 Gets the time of the next (earliest effective at) modification (correction and/or amendment) to each portfolio in a scope relative to a point in bitemporal time.
 Includes changes from parent portfolios in different scopes.
 Excludes changes from subcriptions (e.g corporate actions).